DamesMakingGames/manual/manual/coc.md

 We insist that everyone who uses the space remains mindful of, and takes responsibility for, their speech and behavior.
 This includes:

-- **Prioritizing** the expression of people who are marginalized in tech and game spaces, especially those whom DMG specifically serves: trans and cis women, genderqueer, nonbinary and Two Spirit people; people who are racialized, neurodiverse, and/or have disabilities.
+- **Prioritizing** the expression of people who are systemically marginalized in tech and game spaces, especially those who are gender-marginalized and/or racialized and upholding a safe, judgment-free, confidential space for that expression.
-- Always acting out of respect and concern for the free expression of others.
 - Actively listening to others and not dominating discussions.
 - Respecting physical and emotional boundaries.
 Always ask before touching, and check in before discussing topics that may be triggering.
-- Not making assumptions about identity, experiences, or preferred pronouns.
+- Not making assumptions about any individual's identity, experiences or pronouns.
-- Not using words that are racist, sexist, homophobic, classist, transphobic, cissexist or ableist.
+- Not using words that are racist, sexist, homophobic, classist, transphobic, cissexist, ageist or ableist.
 - Humbly accepting respectful correction \(or correcting yourself!\), keeping in mind that the impact of your words on other people is more important than your intent.

 ## Unacceptable Behavior

-We believe that failing to address dynamics of hierarchy, power and privilege alienates and further victimizes our members and prevents us from creating the safe equitable space we want.
+We believe that failing to address dynamics of hierarchy, power and privilege alienates and further victimizes our members and prevents us from creating the safe and equitable space we want.

 **We do not tolerate oppressive behavior, harassment, destructive behavior, or exclusionary actions.**